furkhansuhail/The-Architecture-of-Intelligence/README.md

+# This is still and ongoing project - I intend to add all implementations and concepts for deep learning

 # 🧠 AI Concepts Reference Hub

 A Streamlit application for learning AI/ML from the ground up — from the Perceptron to Large Language Models — plus DevOps/Infrastructure tutorials.